a7madgamal/gaza-trust-me/_AI/product.md

 #### Core Tables

 5.13.
 Users Table: Store user accounts with roles, authentication data, and profile information 5.14.
-User Profiles Table: Store help requests with status, verification data, and contact information 5.15.
+User Profiles Table: Store help requests with status, verification data, contact information, and verification details (verified_by, verified_at)
+5.15.
 User Images Table: Store uploaded images with metadata and file information 5.16.
 Audit Logs Table: Track all system actions for security and compliance